shrikantkalar023/learning-React-Native/README.md

 13. **flex**: to divide the space in the container. _flex: 1_ takes the entire space.
 Inside a container, if we have 2 children, and we set _flex: 1_ on both, they will take equal space.
 If we set _flex: 2_ on one and _flex: 1_ on the other, the first one will take 2/3 and the second one will take 1/3 of the space.

 14. **flexDirection**: default is column.

+15. **justifyContent**: aligns the children along the main axis.
+Default is flex-start.

+16. **alignItems**: aligns the children along the cross axis.
+Default is stretch.